Facilities & Services

 The town of

-Nozawa Onsen and the ski resort both have reasonably well developed services and facilities, many of which are centred around the Hikage gondola area.
+Nozawa Onsen and the ski resort have reasonably well developed services and facilities, many of which are centred around the Hikage gondola area.
 Some facilities are managed by the ski resort, yet most are owned by private operators.

 Nozawa Onsen Ski Hire